kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ### Scalability

-Generally, enabling this will slow down job creation if pods take a long time to terminate.
-We would wait to create new pods until the existing ones are terminated
+Generally, enabling this will slow down pod creation if pods take a long time to terminate.
+We would wait to create new pods until the existing ones are terminated.

 #### Will enabling / using this feature result in any new API calls?